NMS Mihail Kogălniceanu: Naval engagements

 When Romania joined the Axis invasion of the Soviet Union in June 1941, Mihail Kogălniceanu was the flagship of the Tulcea Tactical Group, a formation of warships defending the coast of the Danube Delta from Soviet naval attacks.
 On 23 June and 13 July, Mihail Kogălniceanu engaged and repelled the same Soviet monitor, damaging her in both encounters.
 The Soviet monitor was thus rendered mostly inactive until the Soviet Fleet withdrew from the area in late July.
 On 14 July, near Ismail, Mihail Kogălniceanu engaged the most powerful Soviet monitor, Udarnyy.
 The ensuing exchange of fire was fierce, but eventually, Udarnyy was struck and damaged, being forced to retreat.
 It is possible that Mihail Kogălniceanu also damaged one Soviet armored motor gunboat.
 On 17 July, she attacked and dispersed a group of Soviet warships at Ismail, possibly sinking one barge.
 She also shot down one Soviet aircraft, on 29 June.

 Support of ground operations

 On 24 June, she attacked the Soviet bridgehead at Ceatalchioi.
 Only 8 shots were fired, but a munitions or fuel storage was destroyed.
 On 3 July, she supported Romanian ground troops in their successful elimination of the Soviet bridgehead at Ceatalchioi.
 On 10 July, she shelled Ismail, and two days later, she shelled a Soviet observation post.

 Sinking

 On 24 August 1944, one day after Romania ceased fighting against the Soviet Union, Mihail Kogălniceanu was sunk by Soviet aircraft.

+Post-war

+After the return of the other surviving Brătianu class monitors from the Soviet Union in 1951, it was decided that Mihail Kogălniceanu and Lascăr Catargiu should be refloated.
+Catargiu was the first one to be raised in 1951.
+She was placed back in service as M.3, a year later the designation was changed to M.203.

+Kogălniceanu followed in 1956, reentering service with the name M.4, later M.204.
+She served in the navy until 1957 when she was moved to reserve, and in 1959 she was scrapped along with all other monitors by order of the Ministry of Transport and Telecommunications.